Installing a bathtub is labor intensive yet simple. Here’s one way to do it. Skip to the end to watch the video.

 3.2 – Install Tub Drain

 Install the bathtub drain according to manufacturer instructions.
-Here again they want silicone on the rubber gasket between the drain elbow and the bottom of the tub.
+Here again they wanted silicone on the rubber gasket between the drain elbow and the bottom of the tub.

-They also want plumbers putty under the drain flange.
+They also wanted plumbers putty under the drain flange.
 Some say plumbers putty will stain an acrylic tub.
-Others, like me, say go with whatever the manufacturer says.
-They made the tub and will only warranty work done to their specifications.
+You can listen to some or to the manufacturer.
+I usually go with the manufacturer.

 Screw the drain flange into the drain elbow using needle nose pliers or a drain wrench.